 Under the section titled "Required Courses," there are two additional sections, "Requested Courses" and "Alternate Courses."
 This is where your child enters his or her preferences for elective classes.
-Students attended a unified arts presentation where their teachers explained each elective course.
-A complete list is also attached to this letter for reference.
+Students watched a unified arts video which explained each elective course (posted on RLMS website).
+A complete list of courses is also attached to this letter for reference.
 Please use the step-by-step directions provided below to ensure your child's 8th grade elective course preferences are noted.
 Although we do our best to honor requests, we cannot guarantee any specific classes.

-Once you have reviewed the "Required Courses" and your child has made his or her preferences for elective courses, please print the form, sign and date it, and have your child return it to his or her homeroom teacher by Tuesday, May 28th.
+Once you have reviewed the "Required Courses" and your child has made his or her preferences for elective courses, please print the form, sign and date it, and have your child return it to his or her homeroom teacher by Wednesday, May 30th.
 Please note, your signature indicates a commitment to the courses listed for your child.
 Changes will not be made after the end of the current school year.
 Please address any questions, concerns, or desired changes at this time.